Carroll-Field-Jackiw term in a massless Rarita-Schwinger model: Summary

 \section{Summary}

 We considered the model in which the usual gauge field is coupled to the massless RS term, obtained the propagators in this model, and calculated the one-loop CFJ term.
 We found that it is finite as occurs not only in the usual LV QED (see f.e. \cite{JK}), but also in the LV theory of the massive RS field coupled to the gauge one considered in our previous papers \cite{prev}.
 We note that our result, for the linear gauge condition, first, depends on the gauge parameter, which is a very rare situation in the purely gauge sector, especially for the two-point function, second, does not reproduce any of the results found in \cite{prev}.
-Then, we performed the calculation for the nonlinear gauge condition, and found that within this scenario, the CFJ term is gauge independent, which apparently signalizes that this scheme is the most appropriate.
-We note that, in some sense, this difference of results for the CFJ term can be treated as a certain analogue of the famous ambiguity of the CFJ term taking place in the usual LV QED, and perhaps is also related to some anomaly, potentially being able to display a scenario similar to \cite{Jackiw:1999qq}.
-Nevertheless, we note that within our calculations, we employed one well-defined regularization, that is, dimensional reduction, so, the ambiguity has another reason.
+This situation can be treated as a natural analogue of the scenario taking place in the usual spinor LV QED where the results for the CFJ term for massive and massless fermions are essentially different \cite{Perez-Victoria:2001csb}.
+Then, we performed the calculation for the nonlinear gauge condition, and found that within this scenario, in the case where the gauge-fixing term is completely described by only one parameter, the CFJ term is gauge independent, which apparently signalizes that this scheme is the most appropriate.
+We note that, in some sense, this difference of results for the CFJ term can be treated as a certain analogue of the famous ambiguity of the CFJ term taking place in the usual LV QED, and caused by the fact that the gauge invariance of the CFJ term itself, together with the requirement for the procedure of the regularization of the one-loop contribution to be compatible with the gauge symmetry are not sufficient to remove this ambiguity, in a total analogy with the usual spinor QED \cite{Perez-Victoria:2001csb,Altschul:2004gs}, where the CFJ term is also superficially divergent.
+Moreover, this ambiguity can be naturally expected to be also related to some anomaly, potentially being able to display a scenario similar to \cite{Jackiw:1999qq}.
+Besides that, it should be noted that, within a possible embedding of our study in a curved space-time, natural within the supergravity context, the ambiguity of the CFJ term could break the Bianchi identities \cite{Altschul:2003ce,Altschul:2019eip}, hence, in a certain sense, even in the flat space-time the zero result for the CFJ term is preferable.
+At the same time, we note that within our calculations, we employed one well-defined regularization, that is, dimensional reduction.
+However, we note that the ambiguity of the CFJ term in our theory is rather natural since, first, our calculations involve the $\gamma_5$ matrix known to be ambiguously defined within the dimensional regularization context \cite{Altschul:2003ce}, just as occurs in the usual LV QED.
+It is natural to expect that in our theory, similarly to the usual spinor QED, one can relate an ambiguity of the CFJ term with that one of the chiral current, in analogy with \cite{Chung:1999gg}.
+We plan to study the functional integral formullation and the chiral current ambiguity for this theory in forthcoming papers.